Sv443-Network/SvCoreLib/docs.md

 <!-- #MARKER Installation -->
 # Installation
-To install SCL, use the following command in a terminal inside your Node.js project:
+To install SvCoreLib (SCL), use the following command in a terminal inside your Node.js project:
 ```
 npm i svcorelib
 ```